Recruiting on wheels: a remote recruiter’s adventure16 min read

 You have more time so you can be more high-touch with candidates.
 I also was always trying to be up to date with everything, like their birthdays or holidays.
 Now working in the office, you have more things that demand your attention so you can lose track of the small things like that.

 What are your favorite questions to deep dive into a candidate’s skills?

 “What do you do in your spare time?” is a good one, and then you can go more in depth.

 I always finish my interview asking if they have any holidays coming up.
-First because it helps me see if they availability in the coming weeks.
+First, because it helps me see if they’re available in the coming weeks.
 But I also want them to share more about their personal interests.
-Things like books, cooking, etc. And usually along the way, you might touch something interesting.
+Things like books, cooking, etc. And usually, along the way, you might touch something interesting.
 You can also share things that don’t have to do with work and you develop a little bit of a friendship.

 I also made Google maps pins of every country we went to- so like Corsica- and I would invite my candidates to it, especially if that’s where they were going on holiday.
 They could see nice restaurants and camping sites, hikes, whatever.
 Then you really share what you’re doing.

 What does the remote recruitment process look like in its entirety?